-Planning a blood drive is fun and easy-however, like planning any event, it takes time.
-Fortunately, a blood bank representative will help you every step of the way.
+Planning a blood drive is fun and easyô however, like planning any event, it takes time.
+Fortunately, the ICF LIVE TO GIVE Committee and a blood bank representative will help you every step of the way.

 The following are helpful tips on planning your blood drive: